 - Q. If some of my units begin my turn in a sea zone with enemy submarines and/or transports and I decide to attack them, can I move some or all of my units out of the sea zone in combat movement to avoid having them participate in the combat? - A. Yes.
 Even though the sea zone is not hostile (it contains no enemy surface warships), you can still move units from the sea zone in combat movement to escape combat if you're attacking there.

-However, you must still respect the rules for moving units in the Combat Move phase to escape combat. - Q. Can mechanized infantry units move two territories in noncombat movement by themselves, or must they be paired with a tank? - A. They can move two territories without a tank.
+However, you must still respect the rules for moving units in the Combat Move phase to escape combat.

+- Q. Can mechanized infantry units move two territories in noncombat movement by themselves, or must they be paired with a tank? - A. They can move two territories without a tank.
 In fact, they can also move two territories in combat movement without a tank, as long as the first territory is friendly.
 They only need to be paired with a tank in order to perform a blitz movement, which involves moving through an unoccupied hostile territory during combat movement.
-See pages 14 and 15 of the Rulebook for more on blitzing. - Q. I'm a bit uncertain about how far air units can move.
-How exactly do you count air unit movement points? - A. The important thing to remember here is that every time a unit crosses a boundary between spaces, it uses one movement point.
-A fighter taking off from one island and landing on another island in an adjacent sea zone will use three movement points one to enter the sea zone that the original island is in, one to move to the next sea zone, and one to move to the destination island in that sea zone. - In a similar example, if that fighter were doing the same thing except taking off from a carrier in the original sea zone instead of an island, it would use only two movement points because it's already in the origination sea zone rather than on an island within it.
+See page 14 of the Rulebook for more on blitzing.

+Q. I'm a bit uncertain about how far air units can move.
+How exactly do you count air unit movement points?

+A. The important thing to remember here is that every time a unit crosses a boundary between spaces, it uses one movement point.
+A fighter taking off from one island and landing on another island in an adjacent sea zone will use three movement points - one to enter the sea zone that the original island is in, one to move to the next sea zone, and one to move to the destination island in that sea zone.

+In a similar example, if that fighter were doing the same thing except taking off from a carrier in the original sea zone instead of an island, it would use only two movement points because it's already in the origination sea zone rather than on an island within it.
 Since it's starting from the sea zone rather than the island, it only crosses two space boundaries during its movement.

+- Q. None of the other Allied powers may move units into China when they are not at war with Japan.
+Does this include moving air units through China on their way to somewhere else? - A. Yes, it does.
+Allied powers may not move air units through original Chinese territories unless they are at war with Japan. - Q. What happens if China captures a territory containing an air or naval base? - A. China takes control of the base.
+It can use an operative air base to extend its fighter's movement range by one, but it cannot use a naval base or repair damage to any base.
+Of course, other Allied powers may use Chinese-controlled bases normally.

-Scrambling
+Kamikaze Strikes and Scrambling